-My Chili Mac recipe is a mouthwatering masterpiece!
+My Chili Mac is a mouthwatering masterpiece that’s so easy to make!
 Chili mac and cheese is a mildly spicy and hearty pasta casserole that absolutely overflows with ooey-gooey cheesiness!

 One-pot pasta meals are lifesavers.
 Whether you’re a student on a budget, a parent, or a busy professional, you gotta love them!

-This recipe comes together in 30 minutes, and makes a hefty 7 servings.
+This easy chili mac comes together in 30 minutes and makes a hefty 7 servings.
 So it’s great for families, meal prep, or game day parties!

 Ingredient Notes and Substitutions

 - Ground Beef – You want to use lean ground beef — somewhere around 90%.
 But this is also the perfect recipe to swap in some healthier proteins!

 Turkey, chicken, and even a meatless alternative are just as tasty as mac and cheese with ground beef.

 - Onion and Garlic – Where there’s flavor, there’s onion and garlic!
 Don’t swap in onion or garlic powder.